Mechanical Hamiltonian systems with respect to linear Poisson structures and Jacobi-Reeb dynamics: Introduction

 \subsection{Structure of the paper}

 The paper is organized as follows.
-In Section 2, we will review the geometric description of the classical Jacobi-Maupertuis principle and we will present some motivating examples.
-In Section 3, which contains the main results of the paper, we extend the Jacobi-Maupertuis principle for mechanical Hamiltonian systems with respect to fiberwise linear Poisson structures on vector bundles (see Theorems \ref{prop5.3} and \ref{estructura-S-estrella-e}).
-In Section 4, we will apply the previous results to mechanical Hamiltonian systems with respect to Lie-Poisson structures, linear semi-direct Poisson structures and linear Poisson structures on the dual bundle of an Atiyah vector bundle.
-In particular, we discuss the Jacobi-Maupertuis principle for a rigid body, the heavy-top and a couple planar pendula.
-Finally, in Section 5, we point out some of future lines of research opened up by the results of this paper.
+In Section 2, we will review the geometric description of the relation between the dynamics of mechanical Hamiltonian systems on the cotangent bundle of a Riemannian manifold, geodesic flows and Reeb dynamics and we will present some motivating examples.
+In Section 3, which contains the main results of the paper, we extend the previous relation for mechanical Hamiltonian systems with respect to fiberwise linear Poisson structures on vector bundles (see Theorems \ref{prop5.3} and \ref{estructura-S-estrella-e}).
+In Section 4, we will apply our main results to mechanical Hamiltonian systems with respect to linear Poisson structures on the dual bundle of an Atiyah vector bundle and linear semi-direct Poisson structures.
+As particular cases of the previous situation, we discuss the coupled planar pendula and the heavy top.
+Finally, in Section 5, we point out some interesting future lines of research opened up by the results of this paper.